miyagawa/lingrpush/README.md

 ## Lingr push

-Lingr bot callback handler to send push notifications via Pushover
+Lingr bot callback handler to send push notifications via Pushover.
+Deploy it on heroku and set `/callback` path to the bot's callback URL.

 ## Environment variables